 Although traditional marketing methods such as TV, radio and print advertising still have their place, it’s the world of digital marketing that is catching the eye of many business owners across the globe.

-In order to win at digital marketing, you need a solid platform that hosts your content.
+To win in digital marketing, you need a solid platform to host your content.

 What is Integrated Digital Marketing?

-When it comes to digital marketing, integrated marketing refers to the unified approach.
+In digital marketing, integrated marketing refers to a unified approach.

-It means combining various online marketing channels (such as social media and paid adverts) and digital marketing strategies in order to create a seamless and consistent brand experience for customers.
+It means combining various online marketing channels (such as social media and paid digital marketing strategies) to deliver a consistent brand experience for customers.

 That means synchronizing brand messaging across multiple digital platforms, including the brand design and tone.